ssq-94/Web-Scraping/README.md

 ## Step 1: Installations
 To start scraping, you'll need to install the items below.
-- `selenium`- python library
+- `selenium`- Python library
-- `webdriver`- for Google Chrome browser
+- `webdriver`-  Google Chrome browser
+- `BeautifulSoup`- Extracting data from web pages.
+- `requests`- Used for making HTTP requests to retrieve web pages or resources.

 #### More Info